jcupitt/docker-builds/php-vips-ubuntu-20.04/README.md

-# Make a php-vips / nginx / ubuntu 16.04 stack
+# Install php-vips on ubuntu 20.04

 # Rebuild the image